dojo/docs/dojox/mobile/ValuePickerSlot.rst

 Usage
 =====

-Use this widget as child widgets of the :ref:`dojox.mobile.ValuePicker <dojox/mobile/ValuePicker>` widget.
+Use this widget as child widgets of the :ref:`dojox/mobile/ValuePicker <dojox/mobile/ValuePicker>` widget.

 Constructor Parameters
 ======================